allenai/natural-instructions/tasks/README.md

 `task559_spl_translation_en_fi` | Language Translate of Dataset Card for ALT from English language to Filipino language while preserving named entities in the original language | Language Translation
 `task560_spl_translation_en_entk` | Language Translate of Dataset Card for ALT from English language to English tokens while preserving named entities in the original language | Language Translation
 `task561_spl_translation_en_bg` | Language Translate of Dataset Card for ALT from English language to Bengali language while preserving named entities in the original language | Language Translation
-`task617_amazonreview_category_text_generation` | Given an Amazon product review your task is to generate the category of product. | Text Generation
-`task618_amazonreview_summary_text_generation` | Given an Amazon product review your task i sto generate the summary of review. | Text Generation